orchestron-orchestrator/ncurl/README.md

 - **get-config**: Retrieve configuration from a NETCONF datastore with optional filtering
 - **edit-config**: Edit configuration in a NETCONF datastore
+- **commit**: Commit the candidate configuration to the running configuration
+- **discard-changes**: Discard changes in the candidate configuration
 - **list-schemas**: List all available schemas from a NETCONF server
 - **get-schema**: Download individual or all schemas from a NETCONF server